lemandog/SimpleTimerApp/README.md

 # SimpleTimerApp
-pure java with Swing UI, multithread
+Java with Swing UI, multithread as of current update: